Despite the pandemic keeping people home, median sale prices for single-family homes rose in April.

 • Englewood: down 16.7% to 50 days.

-Dryburgh thinks buyers may be coming from coronavirus-stricken urban areas in New York and New Jersey, although he does not yet have data on that.
+Dryburgh thinks they may be coming from coronavirus-stricken urban areas in New York and New Jersey, although he does not yet have data on that.

 “A lot of people in those areas were going to try to move away,” he said.